-Objective: develop the nanofabrication methods and fabricate several types of X-ray optics including zone plates, gratings, coded apertures, and others.
+Objective: Objective: develop the nanofabrication methods and fabricate several types of X-ray optics including zone plates, gratings, coded apertures, and others.
 The Optics group collaborates with various beamlines at APS and other Synchrotron facilities by providing the fabrication capabilities to support current programs and to develop new concepts.
 Optics are fabricated using Optics group resources and those at the Center for Nanoscale Materials (CNM).
-Many of the optics fabricated are characterized at 1-BM Optics and Detector testing beamline, with alternative characterization to include imaging methods such as secondary electron microscopy (SEM) or at the intended beamline instrument.
-These combinations of capabilities have been used to advance X-ray science and will continue to be used to develop the next generation of nano-fabricated X-ray optics.
-Work requests can be submitted by filling the Optics Group's work request from.
+These capabilities have been used to advance X-ray science and will continue to be used to develop the next generation of nano-fabricated X-ray optics

 |